xts2002/demo-ci/README.md

 # Demo-CI: Hands-on Exercise on Continuous Integration Servers

 This repository contains a practical exercise to set up and use a **Continuous Integration (CI) Server**.
-The main objective is to provide students with a first contact with this important topic in Software Engineering.
+The objective is to provide students with a first contact with this important tool when developing software nowadays.

-For more details on **Continuous Integration (CI)**, we recommend you to read [Chapter 10](https://softengbook.org/) of our Software Engineering textbook.
+For more details on **Continuous Integration (CI)**, we recommend reading [Chapter 10](https://softengbook.org/) of our Software Engineering textbook.

-Even though there are many CI servers in the market, in this exercise, we will use the native CI service provided by GitHub, which is called **GitHub Actions**.
+Even though there are many CI servers in the market, in this exercise, we will use the CI service provided by GitHub, which is called **GitHub Actions**.
 This service can be accessed in the top menu of any GitHub repo (see the figure).

 ![GitHub Actions](./images/ci-github-actions.png)

 GitHub Actions allows us to execute external applications when GitHub detects some events in a repository.
-Our goal is to set up a CI server to compile our source code and run the test cases when a Pull Request (PR) is open (as shown in the following diagram).
+Our goal is to set up a CI server to compile our source code and run the tests when a Pull Request (PR) is open (as shown in the following diagram).

 ![CI Pull Request Diagram](./images/ci-pull-request-diagram.png)

 ## Example

-We'll use a simple Java example to llustrate the usage of a CI server.
-The full code is available in this repository in the "src" folder, and it is called [SimpleCalculator.java](./src/main/java/br/ufmg/dcc/SimpleCalculator.java).
+We'll use a simple Java program to llustrate the usage of a CI server.
+The code is also available in this repository in the "src" folder, and it is called [SimpleCalculator.java](./src/main/java/br/ufmg/dcc/SimpleCalculator.java).

 ```java
 public class SimpleCalculator {